FAQs - Martin Family Foundation

 - How many scholarships does the Martin Family Foundation fund each year?

-- At any given time, the Martin Family Foundation is funding thirty to thirty-five three-year scholarships.
+- At any given time, the Martin Family Foundation is funding twenty-five to thirty three-year scholarships.

 - Aside from financial support, what other benefits are provided to Martin Family Scholars?